mknepprath/bout/README.md

 delete from bouts where in_progress = 't'; => delete rows from bouts :q => quit table view drop table [table name] => deletes table

+1. Get mentions
+2. Filter bout mentions
+  - latest
+  - valid
+  - correct turn
+  - is associated with a bout
+  - mentions @bout_bot and other player
+  - one per bout
+  - includes a challenge or move
+3. For each mention...
+  a. calculate damage
+  b. check for winner/loser
+  c. change whose turn it is